 You should also remember to bring a jacket.
 The jackets you should specifically look for are the ones that are waterproof and don’t feel heavy when worn.

 Take the time to pack some spare articles of clothing in your backpack as well.
 A change of underwear would be good and having a swimsuit on hand is never a bad idea.
-Bring some items made from warm materials such as wool with you too as they can help you better endure a cold night.
+Bring some items made from warm materials, or bring a camping heater that can help you better endure a cold night.
+Additionally, bring a camping lantern so you can see comfortably when it gets dark.
+A solar camping lantern can enable you to skip the batteries and keep your pack light.

 Determining Your Destination